-Your job application isn’t complete without a detailed record of your work history, educational background, skills, and interests.
+Your job application isn’t complete without a detailed record of your educational background, skills, and interests.
 A strong curriculum vitae brings all of these important aspects of your qualifications together to provide you with the best chance of getting called for an interview.
 Some persons are overwhelmed by putting together such a document, but this telecom CV example shows how a little effort pays off when it’s time to put your best foot forward for a chance at landing an open position.

 Hard-working, detail-oriented telecommunications professional.
 Adept in reading instructions and carrying them out with little or no supervision.
 Skilled problem solver when issues seem to prevent progress from being made.
 Efficient while working as an individual as well as in a team setting.
 Aware of hazards to work safely even in the most demanding of environments.